-In addition to our analyses, it can be stated that there are more spaces and opportunities to be investigated on the same issue but from ROMANIAN AGRICULTURAL RESEARCH the different aspects.
-For example, it will be to examine the interesting globalization and its sub-components on agricultural other items (e.g., corn production, wheat production, grain production, livestock production, poultry products, fishery products etc.), especially for developing countries.
+In addition to our analyses, it can be stated that there are more spaces and opportunities to be investigated on the same issue but from the different aspects.
+For example, it will be interesting to examine the role of the balance of the second second interesting to examine globalization and its sub-components on agricultural other items (e.g., corn production, wheat production, grain production, livestock production, poultry products, fishery products etc.), especially for developing countries.